FMTDev/FMT.Releases/README.md

 ## Credits
 - EA Sports & DICE - Without their engine and suite of games, this tool and the addiction to modding them wouldnt exist.
 Many thanks to all those who develop it and Frostbite!
 - [@CadeEvs / Frosty Toolsuite](https://github.com/CadeEvs/FrostyToolsuite) development team.
-All the `existing code` for `FrostySdk`,`SDK Generator` and `Modding` came decompilation of their Toolsuite using ILSpy when their tool was decomissioned in 2019.
 As of September 2022, Frosty Toolsuite is open source on [GitHub](https://github.com/CadeEvs/FrostyToolsuite).
 I highly recommend that tool for most Frostbite games.
 - [FIFA Editor Tool](https://www.fifaeditortool.com/) development team.
 This tool adds support to compile to FIFA Mod Manager *.fifamod files.
 - [DirectXTexNet](https://github.com/deng0/DirectXTexNet) - Used library and rewrote parts for latest Chunk File Collection texture import [LICENSE](https://raw.githubusercontent.com/deng0/DirectXTexNet/master/LICENSE)
 - [CSharpImageLibrary](https://github.com/KFreon/CSharpImageLibrary) - Exceptionally helpful in creating a library for importing/exporting in game images & textures